dimka11/Curriculum-vitae/README.md

 Various courses on Stepik.org platform

-Various courses about ML/DL in University
+Various courses about ML/DL in the local University

 Various courses on https://ods.ai/ platform

-Various courses on Coursera (MIPT DS, How to win in ds comps, and few other )
+Various courses on Coursera (MIPT DS, How to win in ds comps, and few other)

 **Hacks / Comps:**